SC30GSWNBA/Target_Retail_Exploratory_Data_Analysis/README.md

 **Problem Statement:**

-Assume you are a data scientist at Target, and are given this data to analyze and provide some insights and recommendations from it.
+Assume you are a data scientist at Target, and are given this data.
+Your job is to analyze and provide some insights and recommendations from it based on how Target Retail can increase the volume of orders in Brazil.